GovTechSG/apex-cloud-docs/docs/publisher/publish-api.md

 ## Configure Inbound Request Settings

-Configuration for inbound request settings between the client and the API Gateway:
+Configuration for inbound request settings between the publisher and the API Gateway:

 1. Select the **Inbound** tab.
 2. Edit **Resource** path for the API.